moebiussurfing/ofxSCENE-SVG/README.md

 ## Features
 - GUI and store/recall settings.
 - Resize and scale using mouse.
 - Different blend modes and transparency.
+- Selectable file with some limitations.

 ## Usage
 Look the example.